SantoriniDave.com

 • The Ferry Rule: In almost every case, it’s easier to rent separate cars rather than take one rental car from Athens onto the islands.
 Many rental companies require prior written permission before a car can board a ferry, and some apply extra ferry coverage or restrictions.
 Unless you have a very specific itinerary, return the car before your ferry and rent again on the next island.

 • Manual vs. Automatic: Most rental cars in Greece are manual transmission.
-Automatic cars are available, but they are fewer in number, cost more, and often sell out first on the islands.
+Automatic cars are available, but they are fewer in number, cost more, and sell out first on the islands.
 If you need an automatic for summer travel, book as early as you can.

 • Size Matters: Rent the smallest car that comfortably fits your group and luggage.
-Roads can be narrow, village lanes can be tight, and parking is often limited.
+Roads can be narrow, village lanes can be tight, and parking is limited.
 A compact car is usually the easiest choice.
 If you need a minivan or larger vehicle, reserve well ahead for peak season.

 • License Requirements: Whether you need an International Driving Permit (IDP) depends on your nationality and where your license was issued.
 Greece officially recognizes licenses from some non-EU countries, but some rental agencies and insurers may still prefer or request an IDP.
 For peace of mind, many travelers bring one anyway.

-• Where to Rent: The airport is often the easiest place to pick up and drop off a rental car because selection is wider and hours are usually longer.
+• Where to Rent: The airport is the easiest place to pick up and drop off a rental car because selection is wider and hours are usually longer.
 But if you’re arriving by ferry or staying in a town center, a port or downtown pickup can be more convenient.
 Check both before booking.

 • Before You Book: Make sure the main driver has a credit card in their own name.
-Even prepaid rentals often place a deposit or authorization hold on the card at pickup, and extras like child seats, one-way rentals, and added insurance can change the final price.
+Even prepaid rentals place a deposit or authorization hold on the card at pickup, and extras like child seats, one-way rentals, and added insurance can change the final price.

 Rental Car Locations in Greece